dvanhu/spam-mlops/README.md

 docker run -p 8000:8000 dvanhu/spam-mlops:latest
 ```

-> The Docker Hub image is updated automatically by the CI/CD pipeline on every merge to `main`.
+> The Docker Hub image is updated automatically by the CI/CD pipeline on every push to `main`.

 ---